 - Giving a patient a dangerous treatment without clearly explaining the risks

-- Prescribing the wrong medication, contraindicated medication or the wrong dosage
+- Medication mistakes like prescribing the wrong medication, contraindicated medication or the wrong dosage

 Seeking Restitution for Your Damages